ctrlplusb/monilla/readme.md

   At any time you should be able to stop using `monilla` and just run standard `npm` commands.
 Yes, you might have to execute a lot of `npm` commands depending on how many packages are in your project, but you'll be able to do so at the least.

-- Each package should be as though it were an independent `npm` package.
+- Treat each package as though it were an independent `npm` package.

   We expect that each package within your monorepo is built almost as if it were independent.
-It's own package.json scripts, dependencies, etc. This should allow for cleaner publishing of packages to an `npm` registry, whilst also enabling lifting and shifting of packages in or out of your monorepo.
+It's own package.json scripts, dependencies, etc. This enables richer workflows for packages being operated against in isolation.
+For example, cleaner publishing workflows for packages to an `npm` registry, or simple lifting and shifting of packages in or out of your monorepo.

 &nbsp;